 DWI For Drivers Under the Age of 21

-While the 0.08% BAC limit applies to drivers over the legal drinking age, underage motorists are held to a zero tolerance BAC standard.
+While the 0.08% BAC limit applies to drivers over the legal drinking age, underage motorists are held to a zero-tolerance BAC standard.
 If you are under 21 years old and you are arrested for DWI in New Jersey, a BAC result showing any trace of alcohol consumption in your system will subject you to a charge of underage DWI.
 The penalties differ for underage drinkers charged with DWI depending on the BAC level detected.

-Drivers under the age of 21 caught driving with a BAC of 0.01%-0.07%, will face penalties of 30-90 days license suspension and 15-30 days of mandatory community service, participation in an IDRC class and highway safety program.
+Drivers under the age of 21 caught driving with a BAC of 0.01%-0.07%, will face penalties of 30-90 days of license suspension and 15-30 days of mandatory community service, participation in an IDRC class and highway safety program.
 If the person is under 17 at the time of sentencing, will have their license suspension imposed after their 17th birthday.
 Those under the age of 21 who have a blood alcohol content of 0.08% or more will be subject to the standard DWI penalties for adult drivers as outlined above.
 In New Jersey, those under the age of 21 who possess alcohol will face the loss of driving privileges for six months upon a conviction or plea of guilty.

 Commercial (CDL) Licensed Drivers And Drunk Driving

-Commercial drivers licenses (CDL) holders are also subject to a different BAC limit in some circumstances.
+Commercial driver's license (CDL) holders are also subject to a different BAC limit in some circumstances.
 CDL drivers who have a 0.04% BAC or higher and are driving a commercial vehicle at the time of their stop will be charged with a drinking and driving violation.
 If a CDL licensed driver is operating a passenger vehicle at the time of the stop they will be subject to the ordinary limits of a BAC of 0.08%.
 A DWI conviction will result in a suspension of their CDL license in addition to their basic New Jersey driver's license.

 BAC Under The Limit Can Still Result In DWI In New Jersey